joeljensen/settings/README.md

-# Settigns files for intellij, rubymine, webstorm ide to very closely emulate sublime text.
+# Keybindings and plugin Settings for intellij, rubymine, webstorm ide to very closely emulate sublime text.

 to use import the settings.jar in your ide.